SahandFarhoodi/GitLearning/readme.txt

 Line 6.
 What happens if you make change to a file that has been staged?
 Line 7.
 I write this line to answer that question.
 Line 8.
 This is sth I want to redo later.
+Line 9.
+This is sth I want to keep after redoing.